Wholesale Services Price Index (WSPI)

 Data are collected directly from survey respondents.

-Following sample selection, new survey participants (respondents) are introduced to the survey through telephone calls.
-During this initial phase of data collection, respondents are guided through the process of selecting representative products for which prices and their characteristics (specifications) will be monitored.
+Following sample selection, new survey participants (respondents) are introduced to the survey through telephone calls and are set up to complete an initialization questionnaire.
+During this initial phase of data collection, respondents may be guided through the process of selecting representative products for which prices and their characteristics (specifications) will be monitored.
 This process typically spans several collection cycles until respondents become conversant with the survey.

 View the Questionnaire(s) and reporting guide(s) .